magore/hp85disk/README.md

   * It is important that the LIF image size match the disk definitions
     * The emulator gets the hard limits for  disk using [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg)
       * The attached computer requests these disk details from the emulator
-    * Then the attached computer reads the disk LIF headers for the LIF layout infomation.
+    * Then the attached computer reads the disk LIF headers for the LIF layout information.
       * So as long as the LIF headers and hardware information match things should work fine.
         * IF the do not match you may get errors when
           * The LIF image is BIGGER then specified disk AND if the computer attempts to read outside the defined limits.